777arc/PySDR/content/intro.rst

 First and foremost, a couple important terms:

 **Software-Defined Radio (SDR):**
-    A radio that uses software to perform signal-processing tasks that were traditionally performed by hardware
+    As a *concept* it refers to using software to perform signal processing tasks that were traditionally performed by hardware, specific to radio/RF applications.
+This software can be run on a general-purpose computer (CPU), FPGA, or even GPU, and it can be used for real-time applications or offline processing of recorded signals.
+Analogous terms include "software radio" and "RF digital signal processing".

+    As a *thing* (e.g., "an SDR") it typically refers to a device that you can plug an antenna into and receive RF signals, with the digitized RF samples being sent to a computer for processing or recording (e.g., over USB, Ethernet, PCI).
+Many SDRs also have transmit capabilities, allowing the computer to send samples to the SDR which then transmits the signal at a specified RF frequency.
+Some embedded-style SDRs include an onboard computer.

 **Digital Signal Processing (DSP):**
-    The digital processing of signals, in our case RF signals
+    The digital processing of signals; in our case, RF signals.

 This textbook acts as a hands-on introduction to the areas of DSP, SDR, and wireless communications.
 It is designed for someone who is: